mitjafelicijan/mitjafelicijan.com/content/pages/projects.md

 ## Just build me a fucking page

-A simple static site generator that is semi compatible with [Hugo](https://gohugo.io/) that aims to be a simpler version of it getting out of your way when it comes to taxonomies.
+A simple static site generator that is semi compatible with [Hugo](https://gohugo.io/) and aims to be a simpler version of it, getting out of your way when it comes to taxonomies.
 [GitHub repository](https://github.com/mitjafelicijan/jbmafp).